configify/aapconfig/README.md

 Note:

-* inventory host variables need to be converted to a dictionary manually after an export
 * inventories and hosts always report "changed" in check mode
 * inventories, inventory sources, groups and hosts report "changed" during the first run and each time after template "saved" in the GUI